 The Board of the Durham Library Foundation

-Elizabeth Gustafson, secretary for the Foundation, is associate dean for academic affairs and counsel to the dean at Duke Law School.
-She is also on the Durham Academy Board of Trustees and a Senior PharmAssist Board member.
+Liz Gustafson, vice-president for the Foundation, has recently retired as associate dean for academic affairs and counsel to the dean at Duke Law School.
+She previously served on the Durham Academy Board of Trustees and as a Senior PharmAssist Board member.
 She received Duke Law School's A. Kenneth Pye Award for Excellence in Education in 2021.”
-As a young child, I loved the agency, independence, and opportunity to explore all kinds of worlds through books that my library card provided me,” Elizabeth says.
+As a young child, I loved the agency, independence, and opportunity to explore all kinds of worlds through books that my library card provided me,” Liz says.

 John Bowman is a partner with Maxwell, Freeman, and Bowman, P.A.
 He is hopeful that his background and training, including service on a number of different boards, will allow him to assist in furthering the mission of the Foundation.
 “My earliest and best memory of a public library is from growing up in Richmond and obtaining my first library card,” John says.
 “It was empowering, and I enjoyed going to the local branch for reading or research for school projects.
 It was also a good learning experience when I was late returning a book and having to come out of pocket for a late fee!”